Duckweed Control

 Duckweed Control: How To Get Rid of Duckweed

-Duckweed is a free-floating pond weed notorious for spreading at an alarming rate and can infest a pond or quiet lake in a matter of days once established.
+Duckweed, also known as water lentils or water lenses are free-floating pond weed notorious for spreading at an alarming rate and can infest a pond or quiet lake in a matter of days once established.
 Duckweed can be a major problem for pond owners due to its tendency for turning an aesthetically pleasing pond into an ugly mess.

 Duckweed is known to spread onto ponds by migrating birds who have the plant stuck on their feathers.
-If left alone, Duckweed causes issues such as decreasing oxygen levels necessary for fish and desirable aquatic plants to survive.
+If left alone, duckweed causes issues such as decreasing oxygen levels necessary for fish and desirable aquatic plants to survive.

-If you have Duckweed growing on your pond or aquatic property, you can put a stop to it with the help of this informative DIY guide.
-Using our professional aquatic herbicides, you can get rid of Duckweed quickly and affordably.
+If you have duckweed growing on your pond or aquatic property, you can put a stop to it with the help of this informative DIY guide.
+Using our professional aquatic herbicides, you can get rid of duckweed quickly and affordably.

 Identification